korgan00/VR-DepthMap-Stereo/index.md

 # Parallax Test 4
 ###### April 27, 2018

 It is necesary to fix that "z-fighting noise".
-As solution a depth texture used as z-buffer should solve z-figthing:
+As solution, a depth texture used as z-buffer should solve that z-figthing:

 {% highlight glsl %}
 ...